Wiley College: shots fired into crowd, two injured

-MARSHALL, Texas (KTAL/KMSS) – Two people were shot when a person opened fire on a crowd during an outdoor gathering on the campus of Wiley College in Marshal, Texas early on Sunday morning after a brief altercation.
+MARSHALL, Texas (KTAL/KMSS) – Two people were shot when a person opened fire on a crowd during an outdoor gathering on the campus of Wiley College in Marshal, Texas early on Sunday morning.

 A statement released by Wiley College states the shooting occurred when a person who is not a student of Wiley College went to a vehicle and retrieved a firearm after an altercation, then returned and opened fire on a crowd.

+The Marshall police, Wylie College Police and the Harrison County Sheriff’s Office arrived to find one gunshot victim.
+The suspect fled the scene before officers arrived.
+Investigators discovered a second gunshot victim was taken to the hospital in a private vehicle.

-Two victims, who were not involved in the earlier altercation, were shot.
+Officials say the two victims were not involved in the earlier altercation.

 Wiley College officials have expressed that their thoughts and prayers are with the victims and their families.

-The City of Marshal Police Department and the Wiley College Police Department are currently investigating the incident and updates will be provided as they become available.
+The City of Marshal Police Department and the Wiley College Police Department are currently investigating the incident.
+If you have any information, contact the Marshall Police Department at (903) 935-4575 or the Marshall/Harrison County Crime Stoppers at (903) 935-9969.